python-security/pyt/README.rst

 This project is no longer maintained
 ====================================

+**March 2020 Update**: Please go see the amazing `Pysa tutorial`_ that should get you up to speed finding security vulnerabilities in your Python codebase.

 `Pyre`_ from Facebook is an amazing project that has a bright future and many smart people working on it.
 I would suggest, if you don't know that much about program analysis, that you understand how PyT works before diving into Pyre.
 Along with the `README's in most directories`_, there are the original `Master's Thesis`_ and `some slides`_.
 With that said, **I am happy to review pull requests and give you write permissions if you make more than a few.**